moiristo/deep_cloneable/readme.md

 ### Skipping missing associations

-By default, deep_cloneable will throw a `ActiveRecord::Base::DeepCloneable::AssociationNotFoundException` error when an association cannot be found.
+By default, deep_cloneable will throw a `DeepCloneable::AssociationNotFoundException` error when an association cannot be found.
 You can also skip missing associations by specifying `skip_missing_associations` if needed, for example when you have associations on some (but not all) subclasses of an STI model:

 ```ruby
 pirate.deep_clone include: [:parrot, :rum], skip_missing_associations: true